As a marketer or designer, a powerful tool you have in your brand bible is the use of color to reflect personality and influence consumer behavior.

 Pink

-Great brand examples: Hello Kitty, T Mobile, Roxy, Barbie.
+Great brand examples: Hello Kitty, T Mobile, Roxy, and Barbie.

 Ultimately it comes down to appropriateness and fit